Aloha,

 Restaurants, Farm Stands and Food Trucks

 Hana has a couple of farm stands that are quite nice.
 Our favorite is Hana Farms, located on the Hana Highway just north of town.
-They grow a large variety of tropical fruits and exotic spices, and make a wide assortment of products with locally sourced ingredients.
+They have a large variety of tropical fruits and exotic spices and make a wide assortment of products with locally sourced ingredients.
 Don't miss their yummy banana bread!
-They also have a "farm grill" which serves fresh local lunches from 11am to 3pm every day.
-On Fridays they fire up the wood oven and serve excellent pizza from 5 to 8pm.
-BYOB !
+The adjacent Bamboo Hale Grill and Pizzeria serves farm fresh food plates and pizza cooked in a wood fired oven.
+They are open 11am to 9pm on Friday and Saturday, and 11am to 3pm every other day (closed Mondays).
+BYOB!
+Fridays and Saturdays they have live Hawaiian music.

 Beaches, Hiking and Other Fun Stuff